mtrl/bookscan/README.md

 bookscan
 ========

-My book scan repo for use with gphoto2
+My book scan repo for use with gphoto2 and imagemagick

 Connect the cameras.
 Unmount them.
 Run gphoto2 --auto-detect to get the port names